onyx-platform/onyx/doc/user-guide/windowing.md

 ### Summary

 Windowing splits up a possibly unbounded data set into finite, possibly overlapping portions.
 Windows allow us create aggregations over distinct portions of a stream, rather than stalling and waiting for the entire data data set to arrive.
 In Onyx, Windows strictly describe how data is accrued.
 When you want to *do* something with the windowed data, you use a Trigger.
 See the chapter on Triggers for more information.
+Onyx's windowing mechanisms are strong enough to handle stream disorder.
+If your data arrives in an order that isn't "logical" (for example, `:event-time` keys moving backwards in time), Onyx can sort out the appropriate buckets to put the data in.

 ### Window Types